Medical Policy: 01.01.27

 Prior approval required

-All members must meet one of the following medical reasons for implantation:
+All members must meet one of the following medical reasons for implantation, without a medical reason other devices can be used, the use of BAHA is considered not medically necessary:

 For implantable Bone-Anchored Hearing Aids (BAHA) to be considered a contract benefit there must be a medical reason that air conducted hearing aids and/or contralateral routing of signal (CROS/BiCROS) devices cannot be used.
 This includes the following conditions (must meet at least one medical condition below 1-5):

-Given the lack of both high-quality evidence and U.S. Food and Drug Administration (FDA) approval, some uses of bone-conduction (bone-anchored) hearing aids, including use in children younger than 5 years and patients with bilateral sensorineural hearing loss, is considered investigational.
+Given the lack of both high-quality evidence and U.S. Food and Drug Administration (FDA) approval, including those with bilateral sensorineural hearing loss, is considered investigational.

 At this time, the availability of well-designed random controlled trials comparing the benefit of air-conducted aids including CROS aids and BAHA prosthetics do not show a benefit of one device over the other outside of convenience and aesthetics.
+The FDA approval of bone-anchored hearing aids was based on the equivalencies to the CROS device and studies have yet to show superiority of the implantable device.
 The surgery involved in BAHA placement makes the implantation not a first line treatment for hearing loss if possible.

 It would be the expectation that documentation is available to support the medical criteria and the hearing loss criteria within the medical policy.